thirdbrainsa/ThirdBrainCoin/README.md

 x)) Install Leo Build to run your private node and CLI WALLET

-Pick your folder to install leo node make leo cd /leo git clone https://github.com/thirdbrainsa/ThirdBrainCoin
+Pick your folder to install thirdbraincoin node :

+Go at the root of your server and do a :

+git clone https://github.com/thirdbrainsa/ThirdBrainCoin

 If you don't have git installed do a